-If you’re missing your weekly Wawa pretzels right about now, you aren’t alone.
-All these weeks into the quarantine have us craving comfort food, and so it’s time to make some homemade soft pretzels.
-Luckily, our long-kept family recipe is pretty darn good.
+If you’re missing your weekly Wawa pretzel right about now, you aren’t alone.
+We’re craving comfort food, and so it’s time to make some homemade soft pretzels.
+The Wawa pretzel is a family favorite and luckily, our long-kept family recipe is pretty darn good.
 It’s not 100 percent a Wawa soft pretzel copycat recipe, but for us, it’s close enough.

 This homemade pretzel recipe reminds me of the delicious Philadelphia soft pretzels, haphazardly wrapped in brown paper bags handed out by complete strangers.
 We always used to get these as we approached the Walt Whitman bridge going down the shore for the weekend.